-Students who wish to borrow a Stafford Loan must first complete the FAFSA, the Free Application for Federal Student Aid.
+Students who wish to borrow a federal Direct Loan must first complete the FAFSA, the Free Application for Federal Student Aid.
+A new application must be received for each year that you want a loan.
+For courses taken from Summer 2018 through Spring 2019, choose the 2018-19 FAFSA.
 Click here to complete now.

 STEP 3: Sign your Master Promissory Note

 Once you’ve completed your FAFSA you will need to complete a Master Promissory Note (MPN), with the Department of Education.
+Choose the form for Direct Subsidized/Unsubsidized loan.
 Click here to complete now.

-STEP 4: Complete Stafford Loan Entrance Counseling, a federally required step for any student who wishes to borrow a Stafford Loan.
+STEP 4: Complete Loan Entrance Counseling, a federally required step for any student who wishes to borrow a Direct Loan.
 Click here to complete now.